-] FORM 10-K \boxtimes ANNUAL REPORT UNI DER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
-For the fisca al year ended November 30, 2 017 TRANSITION REPORT UNDER SECTION 13 OR 1 15(d) OF THE SECURI ΓΙΕS EXCHANGE ACT OF 1934.
-THE ROLL OF THE OWN period fromto Commi ssion File Number 000-23386 C] RYO-CELL II (Exact Name of NTERNATION OF THE PROPERTY OF • (State or ELAWARE other jurisdiction of ion or organization) 22-3023093 (I.R.S.
-Employer Identification No.) k Blvd, Suite 1800, Oldsmar, principal executive offices) (Zip Co Registrant's telephone number: (813)749- 2100 Securities registere ed pursuant to Section 12 (b) of the Act: Title of each class None Securities registere ed pursuant to Section 12 (g) o of the Act: Common S Stock, par value \$0.01 per sha (Title of class) re Indicate by check mark if the reg istrant is a well-known seasoned issu er, as defined in Rule 405 of the e Securities Act.
-Yes □ No ⊠ Indicate by check mark if the reg istrant is not required to file reports p oursuant to Section 13 or 15(d) of the Act.
-Yes □ No ⊠ 13 or 15(d) of the Securities Exchange Act of 1934 during the has been subject to such filing requirements for the past : e Web site, if any, every Interactive Data File required to be norter period that the registrant was required to submit and pos t such t contained herein, and will not be contained, to the best of the f this Form 10-K or any amendment to this Form ; grow celerated filer, a smaller reporting company, or an emerging any" in Rule 12b-2 of the Exchange Act.
-(Check one): Larg e accelerated filer Accelerated filer Non- accelerated filer ☐ (Do not check if a smaller re porting company) Smaller reporting company X Eme rging growth company finan indicate by check mark if the registra pursuant to Section 7(a)(2)(B) of the tended transition period for complying with any new or revised d
+FORM 10-K \boxtimes ANNUAL REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
+For the fiscal year ended November 30, 2018 TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
+For the transition period fromto Commission File Number 000-23386 CRYO-CELL INTERNATIONAL, INC. (Exact Name of registrant as specified in its charter) DELAWARE 22-3023093 (State or other jurisdiction (I.R.S.
+Employer of incorporation or organization) Identification No.) 700 Brooker Creek Blvd, Suite 1800, Oldsmar, FL 34677 (Address of principal executive offices) (Zip Code) Registrant's telephone number: (813) 749-2100 Securities registered pursuant to Section 12 (b) of the Act: Title of each class None Securities registered pursuant to Section 12 (g) of the Act: Common Stock, par value \$0.01 per share (Title of class) Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes \Box No \boxtimes Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+Yes □ No ⊠ Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during ding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past ys.
+Yes ⊠ No □ the